nitsudgo/blog-react-memo-demo/README.md

         1. `YesMemoComponent` is wrapped in a memoization, so it does not re-render as the props have not changed.
         1. `NoMemoComponent` is **NOT** wrapped in a memoization, so it re-renders since the parent `App` component has re-rendered.

 We can carefully employ this memoization strategy in our applications for cases where a component's rendering is expensive.
+If a component is costly to render, memoization helps to prevent unnecessary re-rendering if the props have not changed.

 For more details, do check out the original blog post.